sampson-chen/sack/README.md

     > cd sack
     > ./install_sack.sh

-Copy and make it executable the script sack, sag and F in `~/bin` by default.
+Copy and make it executable the script sack, sag srg, sgrep and F in `~/bin` by default.
 You can also create symlink instead of copying.

 Works fine with `gawk`.
 Note that [mawk](https://invisible-island.net/mawk/)